CyberShadow/term-keys/README.md

 * [xterm-keybinder](https://github.com/yuutayamada/xterm-keybinder-el) is an Emacs package similar to this one. `term-keys` improves upon xterm-keybinder by supporting more terminals, better documentation, customizability, and extensibility, and improved wire efficiency.

 * [notty](https://github.com/withoutboats/notty) is an experimental terminal emulator which also aims at achieving lossless keyboard input by extending the ANSI protocol. `term-keys` does not use notty's protocol because its escape sequence prefix (`^[{`) conflicts with a default Emacs command binding (`backward-paragraph`).

+* [Fix Keyboard Input on Terminals](http://www.leonerd.org.uk/hacks/fixterms/) is a proposal to improve input in terminals, which is to some extent implemented in `xterm` and Emacs.
+Unfortunately, the proposed protocol is vague and incomplete, as it does not cover modifier keys and many PC keyboard keys.